sebastinas/python-libdiscid/docs/source/installation.rst

 * :musicbrainz:`libdiscid`
 * `Cython`__ (>= 0.15)

+Note that `Cython` is only required if one builds `python-libdiscid` from the repository.
+The released tarballs ship with pre-built C source files for the extension mdoules.

 On Debian based systems, the dependencies are only an `apt-get` away::

  apt-get install cython libdiscid0-dev